 -Strengthen the Individuals with Disabilities Act

 -Allocate funding for training of special education teachers

 -Increase enforcement of the ADA in schools

 -Invest in universal Pre-K

 -Allocate funding to offer free breakfast and lunch to all students across the nation

 -Cover tuition for two-year vocational schools & associate’s/bachelor’s degrees from community colleges

 This is the 21st century and the dawn of a new era.
 Let’s create an education system that’s suited to a globalized, technology-utilizing world.

 -Create specialized plans for high school students, allowing them to focus on different career paths/majors/areas of interest

 -Support shifts in school curriculum to teach life skills including, but not limited to: financial literacy, budgeting, time management, interview skills, communication, job-seeking without attending college

 -Improve civics teaching

 -Support legislation to allow college NCAA athletes to be paid, such as California’s Fair Pay to Play Act

 Spreading Education Access

 As a global superpower, we have a duty to advocate for education access and equity around the world.

--Advocate for making education more equitable around the globe
+-Advocate for making education more equitable around the world

 -Reaffirm our commitment to UNESCO